Aboriginal Heritage

 Aboriginal communities, particularly the people of Carnarvon, have established memorials on the islands to those that suffered and died there.

-The Shark Bay area is significant to Aboriginal people because of their long history of use and occupation, and because of their cultural obligations to understand and care for the area.
+The Shark Bay area is significant to Aboriginal people because of their long history of caring for Country, and because of their cultural obligations to understand and care for the area.
 Caring for country is about protecting important sites and the connections between sites, people and environment.

 The Parks and Wildlife Service acknowledges the understanding and ties of Aboriginal people to their lands and the potential mutual benefits for conservation of working together with Aboriginal people to care for the land.